 Though the comic ended abruptly, there was a reboot, and the series' creator has continued drawing the characters from BBA as recently as 2023 (the current year, as of writing).
 The comic is the archetypical "edgy wolf comic" and, according to contemporary sources, inspired many fans and imitators- often featuring “edgy”, depressed, angry, grieving or otherwise “negatively” expressive female protagonists, similar to Swiftkill.
 Their emotions are taken seriously and a reason for the audience to sympathize with and identify with their struggles.
 These characters suffer a lot of loss and hurt, specifically for the audience to find solace in.

-(Another example of a character like this is the protagonist of the animated movie Wolf Song, who pretty much experiences a conga-line of various traumas, including a deadbeat dad, failing to save her brother, her love interest dying, as well as being forced to kill her father just as she realizes who he is.
-Some may call this “tragedy porn” but these stories can be cathartic, especially when you’re young and feel like the world is against you.)
+(Another example of a character like this is the protagonist of the amateur animated movie Wolf Song, who pretty much experiences a conga-line of various traumas, including a deadbeat dad, failing to save her brother, her love interest dying, as well as being forced to kill her father just as she realizes who he is.
+Some may call this “tragedy porn” but these stories can be cathartic, especially when you’re young and trying to conceptualize concepts like death, trauma, guilt, and other unfamiliar ideas.
+It is to learn through play.)

 As research for this shrine, I read and watched many of these amateur-created wolf comics, animations, and more.
 In many of them, characters were treated as outcasts, bullied, put low on the pecking order, targeted in war, or ostracized in some way.
 It’s a near universal trope of the genre.
 And within other, more professionally made, fiction enjoyed by this audience there are often similar themes (for example, Wolves of the Beyond prominently features the struggles of disabled wolves in a fictional wolf society, and the Balto series of films features the titular character as well as his offspring being bullied, distrusted, etc. for their half-wolf heritage- including his daughter, the main character of the Balto: Wolf Quest sequel movie; she eventually finds liberation from this outcast status by joining with a wolf pack and embracing the very thing that made her an outcast!
 I distinctly remember this movie being somewhat popular in these communities.)

-One thing that surprised me most is that amateur wolf animation series are still being created on Youtube, with some being uploaded as recent as a few weeks or even days before I started watching wolf animations for this project- some were made by children, and some were made by the adults who once were the children of the first “wolf animation” era.
+One thing that surprised me most is that amateur wolf animation series are still being created on Youtube, with some being uploaded as recent as a few weeks or even days before I started researching for this project- some were made by children, and some were made by the adults who once were the children of the first “wolf animation” era.
 I think that’s beautiful!
-Something I had presumed to be a bygone era had indeed been continuing to survive under all our noses- and it's thriving.
-It’s always been thriving.
+Something I had presumed to be a bygone era had indeed been continuing to survive under all our noses.
 This isn’t just a relic of a certain trend; there is something of a universal appeal here.
 The wolf never dies.
-We all feel it in our hearts.

 I suppose the point is...
-It’s hard to be a preteen, especially as a “weird" preteen.
-To identify with the wolf and see it endure your struggles, and express all the rage and grief you must swallow, is a powerful form of escapism.
+It’s hard to be a preteen under any circumstances, especially as a “weird" preteen.
+To identify with the wolf and see it endure your struggles, to contend with the unfairness of the world around you, and express all the rage and grief you must swallow, is a powerful form of escapism.

 A Wolf Girl Playing Wolf Games

 I can’t really pinpoint when I started getting obsessed with wolves.
 They were kind of always there, in the same way that horses were always there for horse girls (including me.
 I was also a horse girl!), and so on.
 I would read as many books as I could find about wolves, people who interacted with wolves, werewolves, etc...
 I particularly remember reading White Fang, Call of the Wild, Wolves of the Beyond, The Incorrigible Children of Ashton Place, Julie of the Wolves, Wolven, etc...
 Just about anything with wolves in the title or on the cover would strike my fancy, no matter the quality of the writing.
-And I would write my own stories, too, centered on wolf characters.
-(Back when classrooms actually taught creative writing :,)) Including one about two werewolf pen pals that was very clearly about some closeted lesbian feelings in retrospect.
+And I would write my own stories, too, centered on wolf characters, including one about two werewolf pen pals that was very clearly about some closeted lesbian feelings in retrospect.
 Through these stories I vented my feelings about school, about my family, about being “weird”.
 I had a “pack” consisting of the kids who sat at my table in 4th grade and our own wolfy personas.
 Identifying with the wolf and the werewolf simply came naturally to me.
-I lied to people and told them I was actually a werewolf.
+I told my peers I was actually a werewolf, and I sort of believed it.
+In a way I still do.

 It was at that age that I came across a little game called WolfQuest.
 WolfQuest was created in 2007 as an edutainment game funded with a science grant, that showcased the life cycle of gray wolves in a careful recreation of Yellowstone National Park.
 I have continued to play WolfQuest for more than a decade now.
 I can’t begin to state the amount of love I have for it.
 I went from covetously looking at screenshots other people had posted on websites I had frequented, to discovering the game was free to play (at the time at least, the current version is paid).
 And, of course, I downloaded it- so I could finally “be a wolf”.
 It was everything I could have hoped for, and I made character after character with names like Silver or Luna or Flame or Shadow, raising their pups to adulthood and carefully crafting their stories.
 And there was multiplayer- oh, goodness, there was multiplayer, with over-the-top chat filters and a very carefully cultivated roleplaying culture and lingo.
 Every time I played a multiplayer game, I encountered so, so many people just like me.
 The wolf girls and the weirdos.
 My pack.